mcneel/help-docs/_en/flamingo/5/help/material-editor.md

 ## [Window Divider](#panel_map) ![images/callout_3.svg](images/callout_3.svg)
 {: divider}
-Drag on this divider to change the length of the Material List versus the length of the Material Properties Section.
+Drag on this divider to change the length of the Material List.
+If you lengthen the Material List, the Material Properties Section shortens.

 ## [Material Properties Section](#panel_map) ![images/callout_4.svg](images/callout_4.svg)
 {: properties}

 #### [Material Name](#panel_map) ![images/callout_5.svg](images/callout_5.svg)
 {: #name}
 This is the name of the material.
-The material name is also saved as the file name when exporting the material to the library. note: - materials are stored in the Rhino model, unique materials can have the same name in different Rhino models.
+The material name is also saved as the file name when exporting the material to the library.
+Note: Materials are stored in the Rhino model.
+Unique materials can have the same name in different Rhino models.

 #### [Material Panels](material-editor.html#panel_map) ![images/callout_6.svg](images/callout_6.svg)
 {: #panels}
-The Materials Properties section is filled with a number of direct Material panels.
-Clicking on the grey title bar will rollup the material panel, hiding the contents of that panel.
+The Materials Properties section is filled with several direct Material panels.
+Clicking on the grey title bar will roll up the material panel, hiding the contents of that panel.
 Click on the title bar again to show contents.

 Material Panels will vary based on the type of material and the current active material level.
-For more information on specific material panels see [Flamingo Materials](material-type-simple.html)
+For more information on specific material panels see [Flamingo Materials](material-type-simple.html).

 ## Tools menu ![images/library_default.png](images/library_default.png)
 {: #tools_menu}
 <!-- TODO: This comes from the page http://docs.mcneel.com/rhino/5/help/en-us/popup_moreinformation/materialthumbnail_contextmenu.htm -->
-These settings also appear on right-click context menus for the thumbnail previews and the thumbnail background.
+These settings also appear on right-click context menus for the thumbnail previews and the thumbnail backgrounds.

 #### ![images/assigntoobjects.png](images/assigntoobjects.png) Assign to Selection
 Assigns the current material to selected objects.